SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/overview-offloading.md

 **Additional information**

 When expanding a configuration, the job schedule, the additional columns, and the filter predicate are shown as well as additional information.
-This includes a link that navigates in the Dremio UI to the target table of the pipeline so that you can directly examine the contents of the table.
-The link is only shown if the pipeline has been executed at least once.
+This includes links that allow you to explore the table and views associated with this offloading configuration in the Dremio UI.
+The links are available if the pipeline has been executed at least once.

 **Context menu**